captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Get that food for that Always Hungry Heffer Church Lady before she get here and I got nothing to offer her, and then all she gonna do is talk the last good hearing out my ears with her boring heffer Church Lady talk...
+Get that food for that Always Hungry Heffer Church Lady before she get here and I got nothing to offer her, and then all she gonna do is talk the last good hearing out my ears with her boring heffer Church Lady talk…

 ---

-And bring me some Ritz crackers too --
+And bring me some Ritz crackers too—

 ---